Spend your first semester at Oxy in an integrated set of courses built around studying immigration and immigrant communities in great depth.

 This semester is a unique opportunity to fulfill three requirements toward graduation (a Core First-Year Writing requirement, the U.S. Diversity Core requirement, and the Global Connections Core requirement) and elective courses for three majors (Critical Theory & Social Justice, Diplomacy & World Affairs, and Sociology).
 The prerequisites for this combined set of courses are: a curiosity for learning about California’s cultures, a willingness to visit and learn from immigrant communities, and a fondness for films and documentaries.
 We are committed to accommodating students regardless of prior experience.

 Lecture/Discussion: Focused on the literary works and histories of immigrant communities throughout California, the social forces impacting those communities, and writing skills and strategies.

-All CIS students will take four courses together.
+All CIS students will take four courses together, including their CSP seminar.

 CSP 1: (Im)migrant Communities of California

 This course offers students the opportunity to analyze the sociohistoric, legal, and cultural tensions surrounding various (im)migrant communities in California.
 Students will explore the various waves of (im)migration across time to understand the diverse communities of California.
 Students will also build critical and interpretive capacities through the examination of state policies, statistics, and various historical and empirical studies.
 Additionally, through the construction and revision of several expository, research-based writings on immigration, students will hone their writing, argumentation, and presentation skills

 Richard Mora, Ph.D.